Akihito: Reign

-Upon the death of Emperor Shōwa on 7 January 1989, Akihito acceded to the throne, becoming the 125th Emperor of Japan at the age of 55 and the third oldest to ascend the Chrysanthemum Throne in history.
+Upon the death of Emperor Hirohito on 7 January 1989, Akihito acceded to the throne, becoming the 125th Emperor of Japan.
+Owing to his father being the longest-reigning emperor in Japanese history, Akihito was the third oldest to ascend the Chrysanthemum Throne in history; he was 55 years old at the time.
 The enthronement ceremony took place on 12 November 1990.
 In 1998, during a state visit to the United Kingdom, he was invested with the Order of the Garter.

-Following his accession, he began issuing several wide-ranging statements of remorse to Asian countries, for their suffering under Japanese occupation, beginning with an expression of remorse to China made in April 1989, three months after the death of his father, Emperor Shōwa.
+Following his accession, he began issuing several wide-ranging statements of remorse to Asian countries, for their suffering under Japanese occupation, beginning with an expression of remorse to China made in April 1989, three months after the death of his father, Emperor Hirohito.
 In October 1992, Akihito visited China, the first visit to China by a Japanese emperor.
 The visit marked a significant improvement in the China–Japan relationship.

 On 23 December 2001, during his annual birthday meeting with reporters, the Emperor, in response to a reporter's question about tensions with South Korea, remarked that he felt a kinship with Koreans and went on to explain that, in the Shoku Nihongi, the mother of Emperor Kammu (736–806) is related to Muryeong of Korea, King of Baekje, a fact that was considered taboo for discussion.